lopezelpesado/initial-learning/README.md

-# lopezelpesado.github.io
+# ~~lopezelpesado.github.io~~ initial-learning

-This README is for my website and will note relevant changes, stuff I'm working on, thoughts and the and the things I've learned/resources I've used to be able to do stuff.
+~~This README is for my website and will note relevant changes, stuff I'm working on, thoughts and the and the things I've learned/resources I've used to be able to do stuff.~~

+This README chronicles me learning HTML, CSS and JS from scratch at the start of 2021.

 ---